Wafaaismail/ComputerGraphics-OpenGL/Third Law of Thermodyn/README.md

 ### Using openGl c++

 We make a small simulation about this law using random motion of some # spheres and a termometer for tempreature measurment control this using up and down keypress as

-                      - Red is the highest tempreature >>more velocity more Entropy -Blue is the lowest tempreature  >>less velocity less Entropy
+                      -  Red is the highest tempreature  >>more velocity more Entropy
+                      -  Blue is the lowest tempreature  >>less velocity less Entropy
  ![](gifthermo.gif)